 Katie and Kyle Chamberlin

 When Kyle Chamberlin and Katie Hummer decided to get married, they knew that three beloved family members wouldn’t be able to attend their wedding: Kyle’s maternal grandfather Howard Hull, Katie’s paternal grandfather James Hummer, and Katie’s maternal grandfather Theodore Snider, all of whom had passed away.
-Family is tremendously important to Kyle and Katie, and, as they joined their lives together, the young couple wanted to find a way to include and honor these three special men.
+And Kyle’s beloved paternal grandfather, Bruce Chamberlin, was in his late 80s at the time (Bruce passed away in December 2017).
+Family is tremendously important to Kyle and Katie, and, as they joined their lives together, the young couple wanted to find a way to honor these special men and make them a part of their future lives together.

-To do that, they decided to create an endowed scholarship fund with the Community Foundation: the Hull, Hummer, and Snider (HHS) Memorial Scholarship Fund.
+To do that, they decided to create an endowed scholarship fund with the Community Foundation: the Chamberlin, Hull, Hummer, and Snider (CHHS) Memorial Scholarship Fund.

 Although Katie and Kyle didn’t become a couple until they were in their 20s, their families had been connected for years.
 Grandpa Snider was the long-time minister at Albright United Methodist in Mishawaka, which is next door to the home where Kyle’s father grew up and his paternal grandparents still live.
 Their mothers played flute together in the Mishawaka High School Band, and both families attended the same church for several years when Kyle and Katie were children.